 Storage

-Refrigerated boiled eggs will be kept for about a week.
+According to the Food and Drug Administration, you can keep shelled or peeled hard-cooked eggs in the refrigerator for up to seven days after they have been cooked.
 Egg salad should be kept chilled at all times.
 Store egg salad in an air-tight container in a refrigerator for one to two days.
 If you are using egg salad on a buffet table, keep it on ice.
 If that is not an option, discard leftovers that have been sitting out for more than two hours.

 Once you have the basic egg salad recipe down, the sky’s the limit!